RaconJS/0xmin/README.md

 # 0xmin
-The 0xmin1 is currently, in 2022, the worlds smallest computer in ThePowderToy(https://powdertoy.co.uk/).
+The 0xmin1 is currently, in 2023, the worlds smallest 30 bit computer in ThePowderToy(https://powdertoy.co.uk/).

-comes with a compiler, emulator.cpp, and the actual computer save itself.
+comes with a programming language with a compiler, emulator.cpp, and the actual 0xmin computer save itself.

 old computer documentation